 For more information about how sellers select appropriate categories, see the Adding a category to your listing help topic.
 For more information about how buyers look for items, see the How to use search help topic.
 For information about working with categories, see Maintaining Category Data.

 In addition to defining the basic properties of an item, some categories support options that let you prefill item details by referencing a product definition in the eBay catalog.

 The options that are available depend on the item's category:

 - Listing with eBay Catalog product details

-With this option, you identify an available eBay Catalog product that is similar to your item, and then eBay uses that catalog product's details to prefill some of your listing's details, including product title, product description, product aspects, and links to product stock photo(s). and to add other information to supplement your listing description.
-This option is available in certain categories (which you can determine based on an API call, as described later in this document).
+With this option, you reference an available eBay Catalog product using an eBay Product Identifier (also known as an 'ePID'), and then eBay uses that catalog product's details to prefill some of your listing's details, including product title, product description, product aspects, and links to stock photo(s).
+This option is available in categories where catalog products exist.

 Listing with Product Details